OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

 Consider the following scenario: Contoso Consulting has a presentation they show to all new customers.
 But some slides should only be shown to customers that have paid for "premium" status.
 Before showing the presentation to non-premium customers, they make a copy of it and delete the slides that only premium customers should see.
 An add-in enables Contoso to tag which slides are for premium customers and to delete these slides when needed.
 The following list outlines the major coding steps to create this functionality.

-1. Create a method that tags the currently selected slide as intended for `Premium` customers.
+1. Create a function that tags the currently selected slide as intended for `Premium` customers.
 About this code, note:

     - The `getSelectedSlideIndex` function is defined in the next step.
 It returns the 1-based index of the currently selected slide.
     - The value returned by the `getSelectedSlideIndex` function has to be decremented because the [SlideCollection.getItemAt](/javascript/api/powerpoint/powerpoint.slidecollection#powerpoint-powerpoint-slidecollection-getitemat-member(1)) method is 0-based.